John30013/disqus-auto-expand/README.md

 ### Version 1.0

-- New **Load all content** option: repeatedly expands all replies and content links and buttons until all content has been loaded.
+- New **Load all content** option: automatically expands all replies and content links and buttons until all content has been loaded.
-- The extension’s icon in the browser’s toolbar changes to a “pause” icon when the “Check for new content” option is set to zero.
+- The extension’s icon in the browser’s toolbar changes to a “pause” icon when the “Check for new content” option is set to 0 (zero).

 ### Version 0.3